CurveDocs/curve-docs/docs/fees/original-architecture/distributor.md

     **FeeDistributor** contract is deployed to the Ethereum mainnet at: [0xA464e6DCda8AC41e03616F95f4BC98a13b8922Dc](https://etherscan.io/address/0xa464e6dcda8ac41e03616f95f4bc98a13b8922dc).
     Source code available on [GitHub](https://github.com/curvefi/curve-dao-contracts/blob/master/contracts/FeeDistributor.vy).

-**Fees are distributed on a  weekly basis.** The porportional amount of fees that each user is to receive is calculated based on their veCRV balance relative to the total veCRV supply.This amount is calculated at the start of the week.
+**Fees are distributed on a  weekly basis.** The proportional amount of fees that each user is to receive is calculated based on their veCRV balance relative to the total veCRV supply.This amount is calculated at the start of the week.
 The actual distribution occurs at the end of the week based on the fees that were collected.
 As such, a user that creates a new vote-lock should expect to receive their first fee payout at the end of the following epoch week.

 !!!info "Changing the Reward Token"